Making HTTP Requests to API in Angular – HttpClient and Interceptors

 Single Page Applications often rely on HTTP requests for requesting data from APIs through which they operate on the data fetched into powerful presentation logic or front-end transformations.

-For example, a Weather application built on a front-end technology such as Angular itself doesn’t access the backend databases or domain systems for data it shows.
 Instead, it makes requests to a server-side WeatherForecast API which encapsulates the business or data logic using which it reads from the underlying database or domain systems and returns appropriate Weather data to the application, which then applies its own features and presents to the user.

-"Angular facilitates making HTTP calls to APIs using its HttpClient library which is a part of the @angular/common/http package."
+We can make HTTP calls to APIs in Angular using the HttpClient library.
+It is a part of the @angular/common/http package.

 Consider the SocialApp which displays a list of Posts created by various Users and enables one to interact with it.
 The core feature of this application is showing the post list, which obviously requires the application to fetch data from a remote API.